-Madam Secretary Taps Hillary Clinton, Madeline Albright and Colin Powell for Season 5 Guest Roles
+Madam Secretary Taps Hillary Clinton, Madeleine Albright and Colin Powell for Season 5 Guest Roles

 CBS

 Secretaries of State, assemble!
-Madam Secretary put out the call and Hillary Clinton, General Colin Powell and Madeline Albright answered.
+Madam Secretary put out the call and Hillary Clinton, General Colin Powell and Madeleine Albright answered.

 Powell, Clinton and Albright will guest star as themselves in the season five premiere of Madam Secretary airing Sunday, Oct.
 7 at 10 p.m. on CBS.